Jutho/KrylovKit.jl/docs/src/index.md

 *   [`svdsolve`](@ref): find a few singular values and corresponding left and right singular vectors
 *   [`exponentiate`](@ref): apply the exponential of a linear map to a vector

+Here, the matrix or linear map to which these methods are applied can be any instance of `AbstractMatrix`, or any callable object or function.
+Furthermore, any Julia type with vector like behavior can be used for the vector objects (see below).

 ## Manual outline

 ```@contents